danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven.md

 That concludes the prototype development.
 You can try it out [here](https://danielabar.github.io/oas-delay-calculator-prototype/).

+The prototype has successfully visualized and explained the impact of delaying OAS under different circumstances, showing:

+* For someone with the full residency requirement, delaying by a few years results in a break even age is very close to average life expectancy.
+* For someone with less than the full residency requirement, delaying doesn't provide additional benefit over and above what someone with full residency would get from delaying.
+* For someone who is entitled to GIS, delaying is definitely sub-optimal.
+* In all cases, delaying results in missing out on significant pension income that could have been useful in the early retirement years.

-While the prototype has successfully visualized and explained the impact of delaying OAS under different circumstances, there's still significant work required to transform it into a fully-fledged product.
-This includes selecting a suitable JavaScript framework to replace the increasingly complex imperative DOM manipulation, implementing automated unit and system tests, and extracting hard-coded numbers into meaningfully named constants.
+There's still significant work required to transform it into a fully-fledged product.
+For example it could be more illustrative to have the Statistics Canada life expectancy layered on the chart.
+There's also the work of selecting a suitable JavaScript framework to replace the increasingly complex imperative DOM manipulation, implementing automated unit and system tests, and extracting hard-coded numbers into meaningfully named constants.
 Additionally, a strategy will be required for updating figures based on government data, which is published quarterly or annually for inflation adjustments, and to set up a CI/CD pipeline along with automated tooling for code style and formatting.

 However, it's crucial to pause development at this stage.
-Continuing to build features beyond the prototype phase can lead to unnecessary work when porting to the final product, or worse, tempt you to use the prototype as the foundation for the real application, which would result in a codebase that's difficult to maintain in the long run.
+Continuing to build beyond the prototype phase can lead to unnecessary work when porting to the final product, or worse, tempt you to use the prototype as the foundation for the real application, which would result in a codebase that's difficult to maintain in the long run.

 ## Lessons Learned

-Throughout this rapid prototyping journey, a few key insights emerged:
+Throughout this rapid prototyping journey with ChatGPT, a few key insights emerged:

 - **Speed**: The development process was notably faster, especially during the initial setup of Chart.js, and form building.
 - **Functional UI**: Although the generated UI may not win design awards, it’s functional, with neat alignment, accessible tab order, and overall consistent design elements.